Covid-19 Action Plan

 We ask that you check out of your cottage at 10 am, in order to give our housekeeping team time to clean.
 The cleaners will not enter the cottage until you have departed.
-We ask that you strip your beds and place the bed linen into the bags provided, at the end of your stay.
+If at all possible, we ask that you strip your beds at the end of your stay, and leave the linen on the floor or the beds.
 We would not ordinarily ask you to do this, but we live in very different times!
 We also ask that you dispose of your own rubbish and recycling.
 Where possible, we ask that household waste is double-bagged and placed outside.

-The housekeeping team have all completed training in Covid-19 Holiday Let Cleaning Protocols.
-Due to this, our cleaners will be adopting an even higher level of cleaning than our already high standards, following our strict cleaning checklist and protocol.
-They have all been advised to wear masks, gloves and aprons while they clean.
+The housekeeping team are working to an even higher level of cleaning than our already high standards, following our strict cleaning checklist and protocols.
+They have all been advised to wear masks and gloves while they clean.
 These will be changed when they enter a different property.

 In line with guidance issued by the Health and Safety Executive, all surfaces will be cleaned with standard cleaning products, before being sanitized with cleaning products which meet BS EN 14675 and 14476 safety standards.